 During a home inspection, an inspector will go through the home and look for potential problems.
 They will test electrical systems, make sure the roofing is safe and in good shape, make sure appliances are working and much more.
-After the inspection closes, the inspector will give you a full report and a list of problems they found in the home and the urgency to repair.
+After the inspection closes, the inspector will give you a full report and a list of problems they found in the home (if any).

-When you receive your inspection results, go over each item line by line, and look for major issues.
+When you receive your inspection results, go over each item line by line and look for major issues.
 If a home has a serious health hazard (like lead paint or mold), ask the seller to correct the problem before you close.
 If you cannot reach an agreement, you may want to move on and consider other options.
 Read over your inspection results with your agent and ask whether they noticed any major red flags.

 Bear in mind that you will be liable for any major repairs after your sale closes.
 A clogged toilet or a sink that does not drain are not major issues.
 However, if your home inspection reveals an expensive problem (like cracks in the foundation or poorly installed windows), you may want to reconsider the purchase.
-Think about what repairs you are willing to address later and what is a must have before you buy the home.

 It is common for homebuyers to include a home inspection contingency in their purchase offer.
-It is usually called due diligence contingency that gives buyers the option to back out of a purchase (or negotiate repairs) without losing their earnest money deposit if the home inspection reveals major issues with the home.
-Typically, this is 8-12 days after the offer is accepted.
+A contingency gives buyers the option to back out of a purchase (or negotiate repairs) without losing their earnest money deposit if the home inspection reveals major issues with the home.

-Get a Home Appraisal
+Get a home Appraisal

 A home appraisal is a review that gives the current value of the property you want to buy.
-You must get an appraisal when you buy a home with a mortgage loan.
+You must get an appraisal before you buy a home with a mortgage loan.

-Lenders require appraisals because they cannot lend out more money than a home is worth, and they will schedule the appraisal according to the contract timeline.
-If the appraised value comes back lower than your offer, you might have trouble getting financing and may need to renegotiate pricing terms.
+Lenders require appraisals because they cannot lend out more money than a home is worth.
+If the appraised value comes back lower than your offer, you might have trouble getting financing.
 Be thoughtful about your offer and consider contesting the results of the appraisal if you believe the appraised value is too low.